shocknet/Lightning.Pub/README.md

 ### Connecting to ShockWallet

 **For Administrators:**
-1. After installation, you'll see an admin connection string (format: `nprofile1...:token`) and a QR code
+1. After installation, you'll see an admin connection string (format: `nprofile1...:token`) and a **terminal QR code** containing the same admin connection string
-2. **Option 1**: Scan the QR code with ShockWallet mobile app
+2. **Option 1**: Scan the terminal QR code directly with ShockWallet's "Add Source" feature (mobile or web) to pair as administrator
 3. **Option 2**: Copy/paste the connection string into ShockWallet's node connection screen

 **For Guest Users:**
-- The nprofile of the node (without the admin token) can be used to send invitation links to guests via the web version of ShockWallet
+- The guest nprofile (without admin token) is stored in `$HOME/lightning_pub/app.nprofile`
-- The nprofile is stored in `$HOME/lightning_pub/app.nprofile` or the administrator can copy a link from the "Invite" page in ShockWallet
+- Share the nprofile string with guests directly, or use invitation links from the "Invite" page in ShockWallet
+- Guests paste the nprofile string into ShockWallet's "Add Source" feature to connect

 > [!NOTE]
 > Connecting with wallet will create an account on the node, it will not show or have access to the full LND balance.
 Allocating existing funds to the admin user will be added to the operator dashboard in a future release.